 I was reminded of all these emotions this month as we were dealing with the “Brexit” issues.
 I started thinking about how each client was taking in the information and processing it in their own personal way.
 Their past experiences, both good and bad, and how those would influence how they thought this issue would play out or what should be done about it.
 Many of my conversations came back to the question “what do we do now?”
 In some situations, a change was needed, as these types of situations can help reinforce what someone’s real risk tolerance is.
 However, most of the conversations came back to the basic question: what has changed with regards to their long-term goals that would warrant a complete overhaul in the strategy?

-Without acknowledging how our brains work and overcoming the “fight or flight” emotions and our biases, we are hard wired to be terrible investors.
+Without acknowledging how our brains work and learning how to overcome the emotional bias of “fight or flight,” we are hard-wired to be terrible investors.
 And one of the most dangerous of all behaviors just might be called short-termism.
+What is short-termism?
 That’s a fitting way to describe a number of destructive actions: making decisions based on recent gains or losses, quickly turning over positions based on current news, making “fast money” trades and speculations, or overhauling an entire long-term plan based on short-term events.

 It’s okay to use your emotional side as a factor to help evaluate where you may fall on a risk-reward spectrum or to help determine what may be a suitable mix of stocks, bonds, and other assets for you.
 However, take a moment to stop and recognize all the financial biases that lurk in our minds and avoid letting reactive behavior be our own worst enemy.